-- 26 states have federal approval to extend Medicaid eligibility for family planning services to individuals who would otherwise not be eligible.
-(Texas operates a similar, but entirely state-funded, program that provides family planning services to women at least 18 years of age with incomes up to 185% of the federal poverty line.)
+- 25 states have federal approval to extend Medicaid eligibility for family planning services to individuals who would otherwise not be eligible.
+(Iowa, Missouri and Texas operate a similar, but entirely state-funded, program for the provision of family planning services.)

 - 1 state provides family planning benefits for women losing Medicaid for any reason.

 - 2 states have extended eligibility for family planning services to women losing Medicaid postpartum.